phylum-dev/documentation/docs/integrations/git_precommit.md

 Phylum is available as a pre-commit hook.

-Once configured for a repository, the git `pre-commit` integration will provide analysis of project dependencies from a lockfile during a commit containing that lockfile.
+Once configured for a repository, the git `pre-commit` integration will provide analysis of project dependencies from manifests or lockfiles during a commit containing those dependency files.
 The hook will fail and provide a report if any of the newly added/modified dependencies from the commit fail to meet the established policy.

 The hook will be skipped if no dependencies were added or modified for a given commit.
 If one or more dependencies are still processing (no results available), then the hook will only fail if